gin-gonic/website/content/en/docs/introduction/_index.md

 ### Rendering built-in

-Gin provides a easy to use API for JSON, XML and HTML rendering.
+Gin provides an easy to use API for JSON, XML and HTML rendering.

 ### Extendable